 - Policies on late rent and eviction: It should be clear what happens if the rent is late, including any late fees.
 The lease should also explain the eviction process in the event of a lease violation.

-- Tenant's rights: The lease should clearly state that the tenant has the right to a safe and habitable living environment.
+- Rights of the Tenants: The lease should clearly state that the tenant has the right to a safe and habitable living environment.

-Before signing on the dotted line, make sure to understand your lease agreement thoroughly.
-If you need any clarification or have any questions about your agreement, it’s a good idea to seek legal advice from an attorney.
+Before having your tenants sign on the dotted line, make sure to read over your lease agreement thoroughly.
+If you need any clarification or have any questions about what to include in your agreement, it's a good idea to seek legal advice from an attorney.

 Rights and Responsibilities of Tenants in North Carolina